egomezr/dynamicloud_java_api/README.md

 ```

 #DynamicProvider
-**DynamicProvider** has important methods and can be used as follow:
+**DynamicProvider** provides important methods and can be used as follow:
 ```java
 public class DynamicProviderImpl<T> implements DynamicProvider<T>
 ```